The Last Earl

 Eastgate Theatre, Peebles, 7.30 p.m.

-He was an eccentric character, brought up in Spain and returned to Scotland after the death of his mother in 1802.
-After his father’s death he inherited a mountain of debts and turned his attention to ensuring the estate was improved.
+He spent his early years in France and Spain and returned to Scotland with his father and sister after the death of his mother in Madrid in 1796 – then on to a school for ‘young Catholic gentlemen’ in Lancashire at the age of 19 to complete his education.
+After his father’s death in 1827 he inherited a mountain of debt and turned his attention to ensuring the estate was improved.

-He had a great love for his local community and an insatiable curiosity for knowledge.
-His more eccentric side came out in his passion for organising local wasp hunts, sharpening razors and as a confirmed bachelor he grew tired of his family’s efforts to find him a suitor and would hide nettles in their beds!
+He was an eccentric character, but with a great love for his local community and an insatiable curiosity for knowledge.
+His more eccentric side came out in his passion for organising local wasp hunts!
+His account books, in which he recorded every penny he spent, are absolutely fascinating.